aws-samples/iam-identity-center-team/docs/deployment/configuration/idc.md

 grand_parent: Solution deployment
 ---

-# IAM Identity Centre Integration
+# IAM Identity Center Integration

 The TEAM application needs to be onboarded as a SAML 2.0 application on AWS IAM Identity Center before it can be fully accessed.